ibm-cloud-docs/cloud-shell/shell-ui.md

 ## Changing locations
 {: #change-location}

-{{site.data.keyword.cloud-shell_short}} runs in the Dallas (`us-south`) and Frankfurt (`eu-de`) regions.
+{{site.data.keyword.cloud-shell_short}} runs in the Dallas (`us-south`), Frankfurt (`eu-de`), and Tokyo (`jp-tok`) regions.
 Each {{site.data.keyword.cloud-shell_short}} location operates independently, which means that your workspace storage, sessions, and usage are separate.
 When you work in {{site.data.keyword.cloud-shell_short}}, the location that you're in determines the following aspects:

 - Where your workspace data is stored, including any files that you upload and your user data, such as your session history and usage quota
-- The default region that's targeted by the IBM Cloud CLI: `us-south` or `eu-de`
+- The default region that's targeted by the IBM Cloud CLI: `us-south`, `eu-de`, or `jp-tok`

 By default, the location that's closest to you geographically is selected when you open {{site.data.keyword.cloud-shell_short}} from the console.
 For example, if you're in California then {{site.data.keyword.cloud-shell_short}} opens to the Dallas region, but if you're in Paris it opens to the Frankfurt region.

 To change to {{site.data.keyword.cloud-shell_short}} in a different location, find the current location in the {{site.data.keyword.cloud-shell_short}} menu bar, and click **Change**.
 Select the location that you want to switch to, and click **OK**.

 If you change from the default location, {{site.data.keyword.cloud-shell_short}} remembers your location preferences by saving them as cookies in your browser.
-If you switch to a different browser or clear your browser cookies, {{site.data.keyword.cloud-shell_short}} will open in the default location.
+If you switch to a different browser, clear your browser cookies, or your [cookie preferences](/docs/account?topic=account-usersettings#tracking) don't allow personalization cookies, {{site.data.keyword.cloud-shell_short}} will open in the default location.

 ## Restarting {{site.data.keyword.cloud-shell_short}}
 {: #shell-restart}